Cynthia Almond

-Cynthia Lee Almond is an American attorney and politician serving as a member of the Alabama House of Representatives from the 63rd district.
-She assumed office on October 20, 2021.
+Cynthia Lee Almond (born 1964/1965 in Tuscaloosa, Alabama) is an American attorney and politician serving as the president of the Alabama Public Service Commission.
+She previously served as a member of the Alabama House of Representatives from the 63rd district.

-Education
+Early life and education

-Almond earned a Bachelor of Arts degree in history and Spanish from the University of Alabama and a Juris Doctor from the University of Alabama School of Law.
+Almond was born in Tuscaloosa Alabama and is the daughter of Jimmy Lee, a former Alabama State Legislator.
+Almond began undergrad at Vanderbilt University, and she earned a Bachelor of Arts degree in history and Spanish from the University of Alabama and a Juris Doctor from the University of Alabama School of Law.

 Career

 Almond has operated an independent law firm since 2008.
 From 2005 to 2021, she served as a member of the Tuscaloosa City Council from the first district.
 Almond later worked as a dean of the University of Alabama School of Law.
 She was elected to the Alabama House of Representatives in 2021, succeeding Bill Poole.

+In 2023, Almond was the sole Republican "nay" for an anti-ESG bill that passed in a 74-27 vote.

+On June 6, 2025, Almond was appointed as the Alabama Public Service Commission president by Kay Ivey.